Insights & Resources

 Not every small business needs the same insurance.
 An Ontario broker explains which coverages are non-negotiable, which depend on your situation, and how to bundle them without overpaying.

-Heating Season and Home Insurance: What Ontario Homeowners Need to Know Before the Cold Hits
+Heating Season and Home Insurance: What Ontario Homeowners Need

 Water damage is the single biggest source of home insurance claims in Canada, and frozen pipes during heating season are among the most preventable.
 Here's what your insurer actually expects you to do — and what happens when you don't.